capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 First and foremost, one generic recommendation:

 * Use the existing technology.
-There's a rich array of tools and libraries in the localization industry, both commercial and open source, that embody a lot of know-how over a few decades.
+There's a rich array of tools and libraries in the localization industry, both commercial and open source, that embody a lot of know-how accumulated over the last decades.
 If you try to reinvent the wheel, it'll take you much longer and you'll achieve worse results.
 Use what exists, and improve it if you can.

 Let's now be a bit more specific, about segmentation and inline codes: